Walk of Life

 Committees and Chairs:

-Our club has been awarded our Federations' Soroptimist Club Grant
+Our club was awarded our Federations' Soroptimist Club Grant

 for Women and Girls for 2013-2014.
 Our project "SOAR" will allow the